Fall 2018 convocation: 6 tips for families

 1. Bring your ticket

-Each graduating student is entitled to a maximum of four guest tickets.
-These will be distributed to them at gown distribution.
+Each guest requires a ticket to enter Place des Arts.
+Tickets will be distributed to them at gown distribution.
 Make sure every member of your party has a ticket when you show up at the ceremony.
 Children aged five and under do not require a ticket if they're sitting on the lap of a ticket holder.

 2. Show up early

-Convocating students are asked to arrive an hour before the ceremony; they are then ushered to a non-public area to prepare.
+Convocating students are asked to arrive an hour and 15 minutes before the ceremony; they are then ushered to a non-public area to prepare.

 Still — it's only a difference of 30 minutes, so why not arrive all together?